weselyfukuda/Contact-Book/README.md

 * Conduct unit tests for each component of the library
 * Perform integration tests to ensure all components work together seamlessly
 * Test the library with a variety of music queries to ensure accurate results

+# Answer Questions

+## How will you approach an open-ended programming project?

+## How do you think GitHub will factor into this project?